MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/yammer-live-events.md

 ---
 # Live events in Yammer

+> [!NOTE]
+> Yammer live events have historically used Stream live events for video processing.
+Microsoft is retiring Stream live events on DATE, 2023.
+Teams live events is the successor service that will allow you to create, host and produce live events within Yammer with the same functionality that you get with Stream.

 > [!IMPORTANT]
 > **To continue supporting our customers' needs, we will extend temporary limit increases for live events through June 30, 2023, including:**
 > - Event support for up to 20,000 attendees